shoui520/CF-SV7-Linux/README.md

 This solution isn't perfect.
 You might need to further adjust the `sleep 2.5` line to wait for longer, depending on your experiences.

 ### S2idle issues - switch to suspend (deep)
-This is merely an option that is available, you don't need to do this; use it if you suspect s2idle is unstable on your system and unsuitable for your needs.
-In my experience, s2idle sleep on this is just screen off with extra steps: the CPU stays on, the fan stays spinning and processes continue running.
+The out of box sleep experience (using s2idle) is very poor in my opinion.
+In my experience, s2idle sleep on this laptop is just screen off with extra steps: the CPU stays on, the fan stays spinning and processes continue running.
 I've also encountered a kernel panic with s2idle before.
 I haven't been able to repro it but because of stability concerns like this and battery life disadvantages, I just don't see the point of s2idle.
 So, I opted to use deep/suspend-to-ram/S3 instead.

 Append `mem_sleep_default=deep` to your `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`
 e.g.,: